AhmedThahir/openlib.cs/CONTRIBUTING.md

 ### Suggesting Enhancements

 This section guides you through submitting an enhancement suggestion, including new courses and minor improvements to existing lists.
-Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.
+Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 Create an issue and provide the following information: